Anne Zohra Berrached

 Anne Zohra Berrached (born 31 July 1982 in Erfurt) is a German film director and screenwriter.

-Life and career
+Early life and education

-The daughter of an Algerian father, Anne Zohra Berrached was born and raised in the GDR.
+The daughter of an Algerian father, Anne Zohra Berrached was born and raised in the German Democratic Republic (also known as East Germany).
 Following specialized secondary school in art, she earned a university degree in social pedagogy.
-Anne Zohra Berrached worked for two years in London as a drama teacher before spending one year abroad in Cameroon and Spain.
+She worked for two years in London as a drama teacher before spending one year abroad in Cameroon and Spain.

+Career

-In the year of 2009, Anne Zohra Berrached directed her debut short movie Der Pausenclown (The Class Clown) about a Lebanese neighbour and comedian who lived in Berlin-Neukölln.
-Later the movie was broadcast on the German television network WDR.
-In the same year, after an unsuccessful attempt to get in to Film University Potsdam, Anne Zohra Berrached started her education at one of the most famous film universities of Germany, Filmacademy Baden-Wurttemberg in Ludwigsburg.
+In 2009, Berrached directed her debut short film Der Pausenclown (The Class Clown) about a Lebanese comedian and neighbor of hers from Neukölln, Berlin.
+Later, the movie was broadcast on the German television network WDR.
+In the same year, after an unsuccessful attempt to enroll in Film University Potsdam, she enrolled in Filmacademy Baden-Wurttemberg in Ludwigsburg, a noted film school in Germany.